IBM/ibm-licensing-operator/README.md

 6\. **Create a Subscription**

 The last piece that ties together all of the previous steps is creating a subscription for the Operator.
-A subscription is created for the operator that upgrades IBM Licensing Operator when needed.
+A subscription is created for the operator and is responsible for upgrades of IBM Licensing Operator when needed.

 Make sure GLOBAL_CATALOG_NAMESPACE has global catalog namespace value.